SonsOfPHP/.github/profile/README.md

 ## Learning Sons of PHP Components

 We do our best to ensure [documentation](https://docs.sonsofphp.com) is always up to date.
 We also have a lot of great documentation in the source code itself.
 Whenever possible, we use [Contracts](https://docs.sonsofphp.com/contracts/) so that components can be easily replaced.

+## Contribute

+Always on the lookup for more members to help maintain and create new components.
+Please read the [Contributing Guide](https://docs.sonsofphp.com/contributing/) to learn more.